DIDSR/eeDAP/README.md

 Similarly we hope you will provide feedback on the software and documentation so that we can make this project the best it can be.

+Please check out a statement of the licenses related to our software [here](LICENSE.md).

 ## Related Resources and References ##
 [Click to go to the list of resources and references.](https://github.com/DIDSR/eeDAP/blob/master/000_docs/README.md)